 In the middle of a quiet residential area facing Parco Sempione on the opposite side of the Castle, there is a beautiful Arc built by Napoleon in the 19th century.
-In front of it you will find a pedestrian zone full of trendy bars, famous for their aperitivo.
-The best season to enjoy the Arco della Pace is probably in the spring, when the area is most vibrant and you can enjoy a drink or a meal sitting outdoors.
+In front of it you will find a pedestrian zone full of trendy bars, famous for their aperitivo (some snacks, which are usually served for free together with your pre-dinner drink).
+The best season to enjoy the Arco della Pace is probably in the spring, when the area is most vibrant and you can have a drink or a meal sitting outdoors.

 It’s one of the most elegant and picturesque zones of Milan: its narrow streets are home to plenty of bars, restaurants and shops.
 Everything here is quite chic and high-class, but the district conserves some of the bohemian charm coming from having been the artists’ neighborhood of the city.
 Here, you can also find the Pinacoteca di Brera, the Teatro Strehler and lots of fortune-tellers ready to read your palm.

 The city center is an area dedicated mainly to shopping.
 The famous Quadrilatero della Moda, starting from via Montenapoleone, is home to the chicest boutiques in the city.
 The whole area is full of shops, from the little craft workshops to the international megastores.
 You will find pretty much anything you may need and more, with a huge range of quality and price.
 Also, if you want to be a tourist for a day, this is the place to go to: the Duomo, the Castello Sforzesco, the Teatro alla Scala, the Galleria, the Museo del Novecento, the Palazzo Reale and most of the famous ancient buildings in Milan are located in this zone.